johnmosesman/blog/app_idea/app_idea.md

 In this next section, I'm going to illustrate a common developer position using my own life as an example.

 For me personally, 99.999% of the time I will not take equity.
-And the sole reason is by taking equity I am committing myself to putting time and energy into building the business and *personally making it a success*.
+The reason for this is by taking equity I am committing myself to putting time and energy into building the business (not just building the app), and *personally trying to make it a success*.
 If I am not willing to do that, then I am banking my success in the confidence that the other people involved will do the same.

 Most new businesses fail (some stats say 9/10)—even those with the best intentions and efforts.
 I build apps for people for a living, and I get paid to do so and it lets me pay my monthly bills and live my life.
 If I took equity on apps I built for other people, I would be trying to build a dozen businesses at the same time right now—and spread that thin surely all would fail!
 Accepting equity is simply way too much risk to take on.